nastasha-w/minsb_xray/README.md

 For the paths and instrument responses, you will need to modify the code under `##paths` near the top of `calc_minsb.py`.
-`mdir` is the directory where plotted images are stored `dir_insfiles` is the directory where response files and backgrounds are stored.
+`mdir` is the directory where plotted images are stored.
+`dir_insfiles` is the directory where response files and backgrounds are stored.
 You will also need to modify the paths for the response files and backgrounds for different instruments.